 During the coronavirus outbreak, to support the urgent period of social distancing, we have closed the chemsex walk-in service.

-But if you are concerned about your use or your support needs, there are a number of ways in which we can support you:
+But if you are concerned about your use or your support needs, there are a number of ways in which we can continue to support you:

 - “I think ‘ll be fine until the social distancing recommendations change”.
 That’s great.
 Email us if that changes, or see more online support from us here, like videos, online tools and harm reduction tips.
 Click here.